python/cpython/Doc/library/string.rst

    |         | as altered by the other format modifiers.                |
    +---------+----------------------------------------------------------+

-The available presentation types for :class:`complex` are same as for :class:`float` (``'%'`` is not allowed).
-Both real and imaginary components of a complex number are formatted as floating-point numbers, according to the specified presentation type.
-They are separated by the mandatory sign of the imaginary part, terminated by ``j`` suffix.
-If presentation type is missing, the result will match the output of :func:`str` (numbers also surrounded by parentheses, if real part is non-zero), altered by other format modifiers.
+The available presentation types for :class:`complex` are the same as those for :class:`float` (``'%'`` is not allowed).
+Both the real and imaginary components of a complex number are formatted as floating-point numbers, according to the specified presentation type.
+They are separated by the mandatory sign of the imaginary part, the latter being terminated by a ``j`` suffix.
+If the presentation type is missing, the result will match the output of :func:`str` (complex numbers with a non-zero real part are also surrounded by parentheses), possibly altered by other format modifiers.

 .. _formatexamples: